-Join Adam Wilbert for an in-depth discussion in this video Understanding the built-in SQL Server data types, part of Database Fundamentals: Creating and Manipulating Data.
+Join Adam Wilbert for an in-depth discussion in this video Understanding the built-in SQL Server data types, part of Database Foundations: Creating and Manipulating Data.

 - When we begin building databases one of the first questions we'll need to answer is; what kind of data will need to be stored?
 A data type is simply a declaration of what kinds of information a database will allow and how much disk space or resources you want to allocate to the storage of that information.
 They're most commonly used when defining columns in a table but they'll also come into play when creating local variables or expressions in your SQL scripts.
 Some data types will only allow you to store whole numbers and others will allow you to store special international text characters.

 Data types also come in a variety of precisions as well.
 For instance, some time based data types are accurate to the second while others will keep perfect time down to a 100 nanoseconds.
 While it might seem that being more accurate is always better keep in mind that higher precision comes at a cost of longer processing speeds and higher storage requirements.
 Choosing which one to use comes down to your business needs and the rules that you establish for your data.
 Microsoft SQL Server features many built-in data types that can be grouped into the following categories; exact numbers, approximate numbers, dates and times, strings of text characters, unicode character strings, binary data such as images and other files, and spatial data.